Writing For Your Audience

 Once you have a grasp on that, here are some tips on coming up with ideas to create website content for them:

-- Going back to your audience personas, create a list of ideas of how your product or service can fit into their life and write about each example.
+Going back to your audience personas, create a list of ideas of how your product or service can fit into their lives and write about each example.

 Help Your Audience Help You